Premium Content:

 Trump administration removes bisexual people from Stonewall website

-Not long after Donald Trump returned to the US Presidency references to transgender people were removed from the Stonewall Monument website, now in the latest update mentions of bisexual people are also gone.
+Not long after Donald Trump returned to the US Presidency references to transgender people were removed from the Stonewall Monument website, recently in a new update mentions of bisexual people were also gone.

 The riots at the Stonewall Inn that occurred in 1969 were led by transgender women of colour, and the incident created a focal point for gay liberation that resonated around the world.
 In 2016 President Obama declared the site was a national monument.